Compiled from my ten-part series at Capital Research Center

 Colectiv, a former Bucharest factory-turned nightclub, had an 80-person legal capacity.
-But on October 30, 2015, over 400 people — most in their teens and twenties — packed the century-old building, as heavy metal band Goodbye to Gravity released its album “Mantras of War,” its first with Universal Music’s Romanian subsidiary.
+But on October 30, 2015, over 400 young people packed the century-old building, as heavy metal band Goodbye to Gravity released its album “Mantras of War,” its first with Universal’s Romanian subsidiary.

 At 10:00 PM, the band took the stage, and with two shots of pyrotechnics, opened with its lead single “The Day We Die.”

-A girl in the audience, who refused to give her name because of her parents’ not knowing she was there, told the newspaper Magyar Nemzet that around 10:30 PM she felt sick, and she asked her boyfriend to take her out to get some air.
-As they headed toward the club’s only exit, two more, larger shots of fireworks sprayed from the stage.
+A girl in the audience, who refused to give her name because of her parents’ not knowing she was there, told the newspaper Magyar Nemzet that around 10:30 PM she felt sick and asked her boyfriend to take her out to get some air.
+As they headed toward the club’s only exit, two larger shots of fireworks sprayed from the stage.

 “That wasn’t part of the show,” joked lead singer Andrei Găluț, as a pillar with acoustic foam lit up from sparks that landed too far.
 He calmly asked for a fire extinguisher — but no one had time to find one.